soerenschneider/2a-demos/README.md

     make setup-aws-creds
     ```

+### Demo Cluster Setup

+If your plan is to demo an upgrade (Demo 2) or anything related to ServiceTemplates (Demo 3 & 4) right after Demo 1, it is recommended to create a test cluster before the actual demo starts.
+The reason for this is that creation of a cluster takes around 10-15 mins and could cause a long waiting time during the demo.
+If you already have a second cluster you can show the creation of a cluster (Demo 1) and then use the existing cluster to show the other demos.

+1. Install templates and create aws-test1 cluster
+    ```
+    make install-clustertemplate-demo-aws-standalone-cp-0.0.1
+    make apply-aws-test1-0.0.1
+    make watch-aws-test1
+    ```

+### Blue Namespace & Platform Engineer Credentials

+If you plan to demo Demo 5 or above we need a secondary namespace (we call it blue in this demo) and credentials for a Platform Engineer that does only have access to the blue namespace and not cluster admin.

+1. Create target namespace blue and required rolebindings
+    ```
+    make create-target-namespace-rolebindings
+    ```

+2. Generate Kubeconfig for platform engineer
+    ```
+    make clean-certs
+    make generate-platform-engineer1-kubeconfig
+    ```

+3. Test Kubeconfig
+    ```
+    KUBECONFIG="certs/platform-engineer1/kubeconfig.yaml" kubectl get ns blue
+    ```

-## Demo 1: Single Standalone Cluster Deployment
+## Demo 1: Standalone Cluster Deployment

-This demo show how a simple standalone cluster from a custom ClusterTemplate can be created in the `hmc-system` namespace.
+This demo shows how a simple standalone cluster from a custom ClusterTemplate can be created in the `hmc-system` namespace.
 It does not require any additional users in k8s or namespaces to be installed.

 In the real world this would most probably be done by a Platform Team Lead that has admin access to the Management Cluster in order to create a test cluster from a new ClusterTemplate without the expectation for this cluster to exist for a long time.